open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>operator</b></td>
         <td>string</td>
         <td>
-          Represents a key's relationship to a set of values.<br/>
+          Represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists, DoesNotExist.
+Gt, and Lt.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>values</b></td>
         <td>[]string</td>
         <td>
           An array of string values.
-If the operator is In or NotIn, the values array must be non-empty.<br/>
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.<br/>
         </td>
         <td>false</td>
       </tr></tbody>